illiteratewaffle/RetroArcade/use_case_descriptions.md

 1. How will information be displayed for each game?
 Will the player have the option to choose to view instructions on how to play if needed?

+**Use case:** Allow user to view their game history

+**Iteration:** 1

+**Primary Actor:** Player

+**Goal in context:** By viewing their profile, the player can access their past game history (wins, losses, playing statistics) and rankings

+**Preconditions:** The user has logged into their account on the system

+**Trigger:** The user selects the “profile” button on the home game page

+**Scenario:**
+1. After player selects the profile button on the home screen, the system displays a list of past games played by the logged in player and any associated statistics
+2. Player selects specific games played to view more specific details of a given match, such as ranking, which is displayed by the system

+**Post conditions:** The player has viewed their game history

+**Exceptions:**
+1. If the user has not played any games, the system will display a message to the user redirecting them back to the home game page to select a game

+**Priority:** Medium priority.
+While users may be curious about their game history/status, it is not essential in order for the gameplay features of the system to run

+**When available:** Second or third iteration.

+**Frequency of use:** Somewhat frequent.
+Some players may occasionally wish to view their game history out of curiosity, or to improve their gameplay skills.

+**Channel to actor:** Via the touch screen interface (game selection homepage)

+**Secondary actors:** N/A

+**Channel to secondary actors:** N/A

+**Open issues:**
+1. Other player’s have access to view some of their opponent’s game history (i.e. ranks, current status, recent matches).
+Should there be an option presented to users allowing them to make this information private?